kanamekojima/STR-realigner/README.md

 ## INPUT

 The sequence read data in SAM or BAM format
-A list of STR regions
+A list of STR regions (explanation given below) Reference genome such as GRCh38

 ## OUTPUT

-Variant calling and haplotype phasing results in VCF format
+Realigned sequence reads in SAM or BAM format

 ## BASIC USAGE